NickZward/Personal-Projects/Fraud Detection/README.md

 | Features | V1–V28 (PCA-anonymised), Amount, Time |
 | Target | `Class` (0 = legitimate, 1 = fraud) |

-> Note: Features V1–V28 are the result of PCA transformation to protect cardholder privacy — this mirrors how real payments data is often shared in industry.
+> Note: Features V1–V28 are the result of PCA transformation to protect cardholder privacy, this mirrors how real payments data is often shared in industry.

 **To download:**
 ```bash